 It was here that the broader framework for the American-led global system that we have today was originally conceived.
+The new global system was built on the strength of the U.S. dollar and was anchored by the industrial, economic and military supremacy of the United States.
 From this point onwards, America assumed the grand position of guarantors of both the world’s monetary system and of global peace and the American Century was truly underway.

 The system advanced several main objectives:

 1) establishing the dollar as the world’s reserve currency under a system of fixed exchange rates, anchored by the dollar’s convertibility into gold at a fixed rate;

 2) to rebuild the international trading system and create a fully integrated global economy based on free markets and mutual trust;

 3) the founding of the Bretton Woods institutions (the World Bank and the International Monetary Fund).

 Under the Bretton Woods system, all currencies were pegged to the U.S. dollar and the dollar was tied to gold (see graph below).
 It was believed that having the dollar anchored to gold provided a safety net as it meant that all signatory nations could exchange their dollars for gold at a fixed rate of $35 per ounce, on demand, if they so desired.
 The point being that if the dollar was ever in trouble it could be exchanged for gold, the dollar was “as good as gold”.
 It should also be pointed out that only dollars could be traded for gold.
 The IMF would oversee the fixed exchange rate system.